18. Women and the Great Depression

 While Roosevelt envisioned the New Deal as a broad support package to help as many Americans as possible, there were limits.
 Ultimately, cultural norms about race and gender shaped legislation.
 The ideal of a male-headed household certainly shaped policy and resulted in few women being covered by things like Social Security on their own.

 However, the New Deal brought some progress to women.
 More women earned government positions than in any previous administration, and the First Lady used her power to push for reform in civil rights and labor laws.
-But on the flip side, there was no organized feminist movement in the 1930s, and the many calls for women--particularly married women--to exit the work force did not pass the feminist agenda.
+But on the flip side, there was no organized feminist movement in the 1930s, and the many calls for women--particularly married women--to exit the work force were anti-feminist.

 While Roosevelt envisioned the New Deal as a broad support package to help as many Americans as possible, there were limits.
 Ultimately, cultural norms about race and gender shaped legislation.
 The ideal of a male-headed household certainly shaped policy and resulted in few women being covered by things like Social Security on their own.

 However, the New Deal brought some progress to women.
 More women earned government positions than in any previous administration, and the First Lady used her power to push for reform in civil rights and labor laws.
-But on the flip side, there was no organized feminist movement in the 1930s, and the many calls for women--particularly married women--to exit the work force did not pass the feminist agenda.
+But on the flip side, there was no organized feminist movement in the 1930s, and the many calls for women--particularly married women--to exit the work force were anti-feminist.

 Aside from Lange’s “Migrant Mother”, another iconic image from the Depression is the newly unemployed, downwardly mobile, breadline-waiting “Forgotten Man.”
 In hindsight it’s difficult to understand how most folks could look at this photo and feel empathy, but many would look at a photo of a woman in the same situation, desperately looking for work, and find her greedy or entitled.
 Nevertheless, women’s wages were crucial to families’ survival during the Depression, so the realities of the economy continued to pressure women to find paid work whenever, and wherever, they could.
 Once again, the Depression proved, despite cultural stereotypes, women work.